-In 2001 the American Bar Association, in Opinion No. 01-442, modified its general prohibition enunciated in its earlier Opinion No. 337, instead holding that where the nonconsensual recording of conversations is permitted by the law of the jurisdiction where the recording occurs, a lawyer does not violate the Model Rules of Professional Conduct merely by recording a conversation without the consent of the other parties to the conversation.
-The applicability of this opinion remains unclear in New York, which is not a Model Rules state (see Cohen, Outside Counsel, ABA Changes Course on Taping Conversations, NYLJ, Dec.
+In 2001 the American Bar Association, in Opinion No. 01-442, modified its general prohibition enunciated in its earlier Opinion No. 337, instead holding that where the nonconsensual recording of conversations is permitted by the law of the jurisdiction where the recording occurs, a lawyer does not violate the Model Rules of Professional Conduct merely by recording a conversation without the consent of the other parties to the conversation (see Cohen, Outside Counsel, ABA Changes Course on Taping Conversations, NYLJ, Dec.
 13, 2001, at 1, col 1).

-There is no prohibition against a lawyer, in response to a client's request for advice, counseling the client concerning the recording of a conversation between the client and a third party (see NY State Bar Assn Comm on Prof Ethics Op 515 [1979]; Mena v Key Food Stores Cooperative, 195 Misc 2d 402 [Sup Ct, Kings County 2003]).
+There is no prohibition against a lawyer, in response to a client's request for advice, counseling the client concerning the recording of a conversation between the client and a third party (see NY State Bar Assn Comm on Prof Ethics Op 515 [1979]; Mena v Key Food Stores Cooperative, 195 Misc 2d 402 [Sup Ct, King County 2003]).